i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 Candidates locations for the Global Stratotype Section and Point are at Thoux, Provence, SE France ([Pellenard _et al_.
 2014](https://vjs.pgi.gov.pl/article/view/26592)) and Redcliff Point, Dorset, SW England ([Melendez & Page (2015)](https://vjs.pgi.gov.pl/article/view/26644).

-The working group for definition of the base of the Oxfordian Stage is convened by Guillermo Meléndez, Paleontoligía, Departamento Géología, Universidad de Zaragoza, Spain, e-mail: gmelende[AT]unizar.es
+The working group for definition of the base of the Oxfordian Stage is convened by Kevin Page, Camborne School of Mines, University of Exeter, Penryn Campus, Cornwall,TR10 9FE, UK K.Page[AT]exeter.ac.uk

 Papers on sections that are also relevant include:
 Dubki section, Saratov area, Russia